DETAILED ACTION

 None of the steps, functions and/or elements recited in the claims provide, and nowhere in the applicant’s shows any description or explanation as to how the claimed computing system is intended to provide: (1) a “solution . . . necessarily rooted in computer technology in order to overcome a problem specifically arising in the realm of computer networks,” as explained by the Federal Circuit in DDR Holdings, LLC v.
 Hotels.com, L.P., 773 F.3d 1245, 1257 (Fed.
 Cir.
 2014); (2) “a specific improvement to the way computers operate,” as explained in Enfish, 822 F.3d at 1336; or (3) an “unconventional technological solution ... to a technological problem” that “improve[s] the performance of the system itself,” as explained in Amdocs (Israel) Ltd. v.
 Openet Telecom, Inc., 841 F.3d 1288, 1299-1300 (Fed.
 Cir.
 2016).

-Accordingly, claims 1-20 are directed to an abstract idea.
+Accordingly, claims 1-20 remain directed to an abstract idea.

-As noted in the applicant’s specification, there is not a specific structure or computer components to perform the claimed functions.
+In response, as noted in the applicant’s specification, there is not a specific structure or computer components to perform the claimed functions.
 The generic computing system can be any known server or computer processor or software or hardware components.
 However, there is not a specific or new algorithm noted in the applicant’s specification to generate the claimed functions.
-The claimed computing system noted in the applicant's specification is a generic computer processors or computer performing generic computer functions.
+The claimed computing system noted in the applicant's specification is a generic computer processor or computer performing generic computer functions.

-Furthermore., there is not a showing or description of the selecting and determining of data instances in a computing system to effect specific improvements to the computing system.
+Furthermore, there is not a showing or description of the selecting, generating and determining of data instances in a computing system to effect specific improvements to the computing system.
 Furthermore there is a lacking of evidence that the claims improve the manner in which the computing system selects and determines data, as the claims in Enfish had performed their claimed invention via a “self-referential table” for a computer database.
 Applicant is being referred to Enfish, 822, F.3d at 1327, 1337.

 The elements together execute in routinely and conventionally accepted coordinated manners and interact with their partner elements to achieve an overall outcome which, similarly, are merely the combined and coordinated execution of generic computer functionalities which are well-understood, routine and conventional activities previously known to the industry.